blex-max/pileup-events/README.md

 ## Installation

-You will need cmake, cxxopts and htslib installed, and preferably pkg-config if you want to install the easy way.
+You will need cmake and htslib installed, and preferably pkg-config if you want to install the easy way.
 If you don't already have these dependencies,